Report updated Jun 4, 2026

 Growth Levers

-- Untapped B2B partnerships with international schools
+- Expand B2B partnerships with language schools using the existing 51-language library

 Market Threats